renebrummel/ForNAV.TrainingModules/Modules/Webinar Developer.md

 The developer track consists of these subjects

 * Session 1
+  * Setup
+  * Create new reports
+* Session 2
   * Add ForNAV reports to your own extension
-* Session 2
-  * The ForNAV API
+  * The ForNAV API (Watermarks, appendpdf, prependpdf, newpage)
+* Session 3
   * Templates
-* Session 3
   * Custom report layouts
-  * Dynamic change of fonts, colors, and show output
 * Session 4
   * Adding data from other tables
   * Totals and transheaders and -footers